Ictíneo I: History

-While living in Cadaqués, Monturiol witnessed the death of a coral harvester, which inspired him with the idea of a ship that could sail underwater and allow coral divers to work in safety.
+While living in the coastal town of Cadaqués, Monturiol became concerned by the dangers faced by coral harvester working along the Catalan coast.
+According to Monturiol's later accounts, witnessing a diver's death led him to consider the possibility of a ship capable of operating safely beneath the sea surface.
 He kept his ideas to himself for over 12 years, concerned that he might be ridiculed and also because he did not have the funds to build such a vessel.
 A friend convinced him that his idea must be brought to life, and that sufficient funds could be found from friends and the general public.